 AMP believes that all children should be provided access to arts education.
 We provide need-based scholarships to 2-17-year-old youth whose families face financial and/or medical hardships.

 Regardless of socio-economic background or zip code, dance is a passion that can never be taken away from a child.
 The music lives in their heart, and the movement vibrates in every muscle.
 Unlike many activities, there is no equipment necessary—this is one reason why dance is such a universal form of expression.
 With the arts offerings shrinking at local public schools, the Scholarship Mentor Program enables students to work on creative projects that provide a positive focus and outlet.
 With many students training until they graduate from high school, we have a rare opportunity to provide students with skills, support, and a path for their future.

 We work closely with local non-profits to bring the gift of dance to our community’s most vulnerable populations.
 Our partnerships with Transition House, Girls Inc, United Way of Santa Barbara County, CASA, CALM< SB Neighborhood Clinics, and various Foster Care Agencies help ensure that children find healing through dance.

-By collaborating with local dance organizations like Teen Dance Star, AMP awards scholarships to students who train from Carpinteria to Santa Ynez.
-Since its founding, AMP has awarded over 1,000 need-based scholarships to over 2,500 youth for over 150,000 classes to local youth since 2004!!
+Plus, by collaborating with local dance studios and organizations like Teen Dance Star, AMP awards scholarships to students who train from Carpinteria to Santa Ynez.
+Since its founding, AMP has awarded need-based scholarships to over 2,500 youth for over 150,000 classes to local youth since 2004!!

 “Watching these children dance, you see an increase in confidence and worthiness.
 It is overwhelming to witness.
 Students with significant life stressors learned patiently about themselves and what they are capable of” –Steven Lovelace, Mentor